Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Application to magnetic resonance fingerprinting (MRF) reconstruction

 \subsection{MRF dictionary}

-As introduced, the MRF sequence used here is a bSSFP-derived sequence.
+The MRF sequence used here is a bSSFP-derived sequence.
 This type of sequence has been preferred because of its sensitivity to local frequency distributions related to microvascular structures in the imaging voxel.
-To account for this, the MRF dictionary is generated using the approach described in \cite{coudert2024}.
-First a base dictionary ${\cal D}_{f_0}$ is simulated using Bloch-equations for different combinations of ($T_1$, $T_2$, $B_1$, $\delta \! f$) browsed through a 4-dimensional regular grid.
+The MRF dictionary is generated using the approach described in \cite{coudert2024}.
+First, a base dictionary ${\cal D}_{f_0}$ is simulated using Bloch equations for different combinations of ($T_1$, $T_2$, $B_1$, $\delta \! f$) sampled over a 4-dimensional regular grid.
 Simulations were made at a magnetic field strength of $3.0$T, on a regular parameter grid made of $20$ $T_1$ values (from $200$ to $3500ms$), $20$ $T_2$ values (from $10$ to $600ms$), $10$ $B_1$ values (from $0.7$ to $1.2$) and $100$ frequency offset $\delta \! f$ values (from $-50$ to $49$ Hz with an increment of 1 Hz), keeping only signals for which \tun$>$\tdeux, resulting in an initial $390,000$ entries dictionary.
 These Bloch simulations are obtained using an in-house mix of Python and Matlab code based on initial implementation by B. Hargreaves \citep{Bloch_Simulator}.
 The relaxometric parameters vary within the dictionary to allow their estimation. $B_1$ is varied to ensure the realism of the dictionary, given the sequence's sensitivity to this parameter, which could otherwise bias the estimation of the other parameters.
 Finally, varying $\delta \! f$ values are necessary to compute microvascular contributions, as detailed below.